Kate Daniels (book series): Magic Binds

 Roland kidnaps Saiman, local businessman and demigod, refusing to negotiate for his return.
 Meanwhile, Kate and Curran are planning their wedding.
 The Witch Oracle presents her with a vision: if she marries Curran, he will die by Roland's hand.
 If she doesn't marry Curran, he and their son will die.
 The pivotal battle can happen in as soon as two weeks.
-Kate devises a plan: she will obtain a flying horse and return to Mishmar.
-Curran will rescue Saiman in her absence.
+Kate devises a plan: she will obtain a flying horse and return to Roland's prison, Mishmar.
+While Roland is distracted, Curran will rescue Saiman.

-The local sheriff asks for a favor, sending Kate after a missing elderly woman, who is actually a land spirit who feeds on children.
-Her head, according to the witch oracle, is an anchor, or a crossroads, in Kate's future.
-They kill the creature; as they are leaving, Kate is challenged by a woman who has been brainwashed by Roland and trained as an assassin: a sahanu.
-The woman nearly dies, but Kate saves her, breaking Roland's claim.

-To learn how to mount a pegasi, she contacts Teddy Jo, who is actually Thanatos.
-He needs a favor too; the next morning, Christopher senses him approaching and transforms into his suppressed self, a winged avatar of Deimos.
-Later, Christopher explains his past to Kate; Roland had forced him to absorb Deimos, so he fractured his own mind so that Roland would never benefit from his cruelty.

-That night, Kate departs by pegasi for Mishmar.
-She enters the prison and returns to her grandmother's grave, presenting her with the remains of Erra.
-Her aunt's spirit agrees to help as long as Kate abandons her claim to Atlanta once Roland is dealt with.

-In Atlanta, Curran has rescued Saiman.
-Kate gets a call that Andrea's newborn is the next anchor.
-As Kate reaches for the baby, Jezebel, her longtime friend and advisor, attacks; she, too, is sahanu.
+Kate departs for Mishmar.
+She returns to her grandmother's grave, presenting her with the remains of Erra, summoning her spirit.
+Erra agrees to help as long as Kate abandons her claim to Atlanta once Roland is dealt with.
+Back in Atlanta, Curran has rescued Saiman.
+Kate visits her best friend Andrea and her newborn.
+Jezebel, her longtime friend and advisor, attacks; she is an agent of Roland.
 She misses the baby, instead critically injuring Dali, Jim's Consort.
-Saiman agrees to reveal the script Roland wrote on Kate in the womb: it is poetry, binding his life to hers.
-The next day, Kate and Curran receive word that Jim has destroyed Roland's base outside of Atlanta while he was away; it is effectively a declaration of war.

-Erra helps them devise a strategy - they need an army.
-Kate and Christopher, now recognizable as the former Legatus, go to the People to convert them to their side.
-Ghastek swears himself as Kate's Legatus.
+The next day, Kate and Curran receive word that Jim, seeking revenge, has destroyed Roland's base outside of Atlanta; it is effectively a declaration of war.
+Erra helps them devise a strategy and Ghastek swears himself as Kate's Legatus.
 Five days later, they prepare to face Roland at the Keep.
-Without Hugh, Roland defaults to primitive battle tactics; Kate's forces overcome his with ease.
+Having dismissed Hugh for imprisoning Kate, Roland defaults to primitive battle tactics; Kate's forces overcome his with ease.
 He transports himself from the battlefield before Kate can reach him.

 Kate and Curran marry as planned.
 Two weeks later, she learns she is pregnant.